Dresovense/orange3-textable/docs/doc/widgets/variety.rst

 The tables produced by the **Variety** widget have at least 2 columns, and at most 4.
-The first column contains the headers corresponding to the contexts -- which are essentially defined in the same way as in the :ref:`Count` and :ref:`Length` widgets.
+The first column contains the headers corresponding to the contexts -- which are essentially defined in the same way as in the :doc:`Count <count>` and :doc:`Length <length>` widgets.
 The second column gives the variety measures and its header is *__variety__*, unless resampling has been applied (in which case the header will be *__variety_average__*).
 In the latter case, the third column will contain the corresponding standard deviation (header